Information about Toodyay

 The Shire of Toodyay continues to experience a migration of people from the Perth metropolitan area who are seeking an alternative semi-rural lifestyle, resulting in unprecedented demand for property and development.
-With a commuter train service available, more people working from home and increasing numbers of fly in fly out workers in the mining industry, Toodyay is a popular location for people looking for an alternative home base that is a safe place for their families.
+With a commuter train service available, more people working from home and increasing numbers of fly in fly out workers in the mining industry, Toodyay is a popular location for people looking for an alternative lifestyle.

 Newcastle Gaol and Connors Mill, located in town serve as a museum and is a useful starting point for those interested in the history of the region.
 Step back in time and explore our rich heritage with 19th Century buildings and sites, many of which are classified by the National Heritage Trust.
 The infamous bushranger Moondyne Joe roamed the hills around Toodyay in the 1860's and the town celebrates his exploits with the Moondyne Festival each spring.
 Calender of Events

 Outdoors in Toodyay

 Duidgee Park, situated on the banks of the Avon River is a popular park ideal for picnics with a large playground and toilet / barbecue facilities.
 Toodyay offers a variety of outdoor activities like archery, canoeing or visit an alpaca or emu farm.
 Stunning country gardens, and olive groves are scattered over the country side.
 Attractions & Activities

 Toodyay has a wide range of resident artists whose stunning works can be viewed in galleries and local businesses..
 Art